-For non-composition majors with some experience notating musical ideas who are ready to learn and apply new skills and techniques in a project-oriented structure.
-Emphasis is on writing for instruments and voices for in-class readings and performances.
-May be repeated, as topics will change each summer.
-Students may bring completed projects for feedback.
-Students provide their own headphones, pencils, block eraser, ruler, and staff paper; class work is done at electronic keyboards with pencils and staff paper.
+This class is open to non-composition majors with some experience notating musical ideas who are ready to learn and apply new skills and techniques in a project-oriented structure.
+This course will emphasize writing for instruments and voices, for in-class readings and performances.
+Students may repeat this course as topics will change each summer, and are welcome to bring completed projects for feedback.
+Required supplies include personal headphones, pencils, block eraser, ruler, and staff paper; class work is done at electronic keyboards with pencils and staff paper.

-Designed for students who have little or no experience in music composition.
-Students will be introduced to basic compositional procedures, including building motives and melodies, textures, form, harmonic languages, scales/modes, accompaniment styles, text setting, and notation skills.
+Designed for students who have little or no experience in music composition, Beginning Composition will introduce basic compositional procedures, including building motives and melodies, textures, form, harmonic languages, scales/modes, accompaniment styles, text setting, and notation skills.
 Interest, skill level, and practicality will determine instrumentation of individual projects.
 Students are expected to provide personal headphones, pencils, block eraser, ruler, and staff paper; class work is done at electronic keyboards with pencils and staff paper.

 Prerequisite: Basic knowledge of music theory and notation; three or more years of private study of major instrument.